Host & Producer Kathryn Mishell

 Ms. Mishell's works include over a hundred piano pieces, ensemble and orchestral works, and music for chorus, dance and theatre.
-Her published collections of pieces for piano students have sold thousands of copies nationwide.
 She is the recipient of the 2011 Sylvia Glickman Prize from the International Alliance of Women in Music for her Piano Quartet.
+Rhapsody for Cello and Piano, composed in the summer of 2011, was played in Carnegie Hall on January 7, 2012 by the cellist Douglas Harvey and Eduard Laurel, pianist.
+Mishell has participated in the Women's Philharmonic New Music Reading Sessions, the Society of Composers National Conference, and has been guest composer at the University of Texas at Austin.
 She is one of two women composers honored by the National League of American Pen Women in 1996.
 She was the 1997 commissioned composer of the Texas Music Teachers Association, and has received ASCAP awards for the past several years.
-Her commissions include chamber works for Trio Contraste, Chamber Soloists of Austin, the Arundel Trio, Pacific Serenades of Los Angeles, Musiques en Euroreígion, and Austin Lyric Opera's Armstrong Community Music School, for which she is composer-in-residence.
-Mishell has participated in the Women's Philharmonic New Music Reading Sessions, the Society of Composers National Conference, and has been guest composer at the UT at Austin.
+Commissions include chamber works for Trio Contraste, Chamber Soloists of Austin, the Arundel Trio, Pacific Serenades of Los Angeles, and Musiques en Euroregion.
+She was Composer-in-Residence for Austin Lyric Opera's Armstrong Community Music School.
+Her published collections of pieces for piano students have sold thousands of copies nationwide.
+In 2014 she began a successful venture writing for film and television.

 Ms. Mishell produced and hosted Into the Light, a weekly radio program devoted to the music of women composers, for ten and a half years.
 Produced at KMFA, the fine arts station in Austin, it won three Gracie awards for outstanding work in biography for public radio, as well as two international Communicator Awards of Distinction for excellence in broadcasting.
 This project extended into the concert world as Ms. Mishell produced, lectured, and performed Into the Light, live for audiences.
 The hundreds of hours of broadcasts of the work of women composers with Ms. Mishell's commentary are available for broadcast throughout the world.

 As pianist, Ms. Mishell has performed extensively in the U.S. and Mexico as a soloist and in chamber music.
 She has been touring pianist for the Sharir Dance Company, and for the music dramas Paganini! and Heroes and Lovers, for which she wrote the incidental music.
-She is a regular performer on Salon Concerts in Austin, for which she is Artistic Director.
-Salon Concerts offers a four-concert subscription series of chamber music in private homes, and supports a nationally recognized program of chamber music education in public schools.
+She is a regular performer on Salon Concerts in Austin.

 A teacher of many award-winning young pianists, Ms. Mishell has taught at the Oberlin Conservatory of Music and has acted as clinician, adjudicator, and as consultant in the use of computers in music instruction.
 She maintains a class of private piano students in Austin, where she has twice been awarded the Outstanding Pre-collegiate Teaching Award.